pytorch/pytorch/torch/csrc/jit/README.md

 [script/module.h](script/module.h)

 At the top level, all TorchScript programs are represented as a Module.
+Modules contain:

-Modules contain named Parameters (tensors used in training such as `weight` or `bias`), named Methods (functions that can be run on the module such as `forward`), and named submodules used for code organization.
+* named Parameters - tensors used in training such as `weight` or `bias`
+* named Methods - functions that can be run on the module such as `forward`
+* names sub-Modules - used for code organization.

 This mirrors the `nn.Module` objects used in Python.
 All TorchScript code is a member of some module.
 This includes pure functions such as those created by annotating a Python function with `@torch.jit.script`, which are represented internally as a Module that has a single method `forward` that contains the implementation of the function.

 ### Parameters ###